 COMMENT on axdouglas on Mar 29

-Before you wreck your brain about how the state can positively/negatively affect employment you first need the correct employment theory for the economy without state.
-The fact of the matter is that the neoclassical and the Keynesian employment theories are provable false.
+Before you wreck your brain about how the state can positively/negatively affect employment you first need the correct employment theory for the economy without the state.
+The fact of the matter is that the neoclassical and the Keynesian employment theories are provably false.
 Because you do not have the correct employment theory to start with your whole argument is flawed.

-To cut the meticulous formal derivation short (2015; 2014; 2012), the most elementary version of the correct employment equation for the economy as whole is given here.
+To cut the meticulous formal derivation short (2015; 2014; 2012), the elementary version of the correct Employment Law for the economy as a whole is given on Wikimedia.

 From this equation follows:

 (i) An increase of the expenditure ratio ρE leads to higher employment L (the letter rho stands for ratio).
 An expenditure ratio ρE>1 indicates credit expansion, a ratio ρE<1 indicates credit contraction/debt repayment of the household sector.

-(ii) Increasing investment expenditures I exert a positive influence on employment, a slowdown of growth does the opposite.
+(ii) Increasing investment expenditures I exert a positive influence on employment, a slowdown in growth does the opposite.

 (iii) An increase in the factor cost ratio ρF≡W/PR leads to higher employment.

 The complete employment equation is a bit longer and contains in addition profit distribution, public deficit spending, and import/export.

 Item (i) and (ii) is familiar since Keynes.
-What is missing in the Keynesian employment multiplier, though, is the ratio rhoF as defined in (iii).
+What is missing in the Keynesian employment multiplier, though, is the ratio ρF as defined in (iii).
 This variable embodies the price mechanism.
 It works such that overall employment INCREASES if the average wage rate W INCREASES relative to average price P and productivity R.

 This is the very OPPOSITE of what standard economics claims.
 The explanation of unemployment is ultimately given by the fact that the price mechanism does NOT work as standard economics hallucinates, i.e. wages down, employment up.
-The correct employment equation tells you how the market interaction produces unemployment and how full employment can be achieved WITHOUT the state’s variation of taxes/government spending.
+The axiomatically correct Employment Law tells you how the market interaction produces unemployment and how full employment can be achieved WITHOUT the state’s variation of taxes/government spending.

 Kakarot-Handtke, E. (2012).
 Keynes’ Employment Function and the Gratuitous Phillips Curve Disaster.
 SSRN Working Paper Series, 2130421: 1–19.
 URL